 Comparative Fault in Georgia

 Your percentage of fault determines how much you are entitled to receive.
-For example:

 You will need to be prepared to prove the other driver’s fault if you sue them in a car accident case.
 That includes compiling:

 - Picture evidence of the crash, your injuries, and vehicle damage

 Proving your innocence (and the other driver’s fault) is vital, so the driver and their insurance company can’t find ways to reduce how much they are required to pay you.
 Because of this, working with a car accident lawyer is highly recommended, whether you take the driver to court or not.

 Suing Someone in a Car Accident Case Is Usually Not Necessary

 Thankfully, most car accident cases settle long before there is a need to sue someone.
 If you work with an experienced car accident lawyer, they can help you:

 - Calculate your total damages from the accident

 - Build a strong personal injury claim to file with the at-fault driver’s insurance company